zbyju/obsidian/3. Complex notes/Databases/Database models.md

 # Wide-column
 They organize data into columns, which are logically grouped.
 They allow efficient storage for large amounts of data and are great for distributed systems.

-They have column family (instead of a table) which hold rows that can have similar columns (but not necessary the same)
+They have column family (instead of a table) which hold rows that can have similar columns (but not necessary the same).

+There is usually just a handful of columns:
+- Column name
+- Column value
+- Timestamp
+Each datapoint has an id; then each row uses the id and then has the column name and value.

+## Schema flexible
+They allow more in terms of schema flexibility than classical relational databases.
+Not every row has to have all columns specified.

 #database-models
 #key-value